 Lead can be a marker for a variety of unhealthy housing conditions that can affect not only a child’s ability to learn, but also whether a child is healthy enough to attend school at all.

 Rhode Island requires that all children receive two blood lead screening tests prior to 36 months of age.
 While approximately 65% of children are screened at least once by 18 months, only about 45% are screened twice by 36 months.
-For children with multiple confirmed blood lead level (BLL) tests on file, we always use the highest recorded result or “Max BLL.”
+For children with multiple confirmed blood lead level (BLL) tests on file, the highest recorded result or “Max BLL” was used.